Skip to content

 plot_sig_eff.draw()

-# Drawing a hline indicating inclusive efficiency
+# Drawing a hline indicating the inclusive efficiency working point

 plot_sig_eff.draw_hline(0.7)